Reducing Emissions of Methane and Other Pollution from Oil and Natural Gas Operations (40 CFR Part 60, Subparts OOOOb and OOOOc)

 The rule applies to wells (conventional and unconventional), centrifugal compressors, reciprocating compressors, pneumatic controllers, pneumatic pumps, storage vessels, fugitive emissions components, super emitter emissions events, and process unit equipment involved in oil and natural gas operations.

-The rule is designed to limit methane pollution by using advanced technology, limiting flaring,
+The rule is designed to limit methane pollution by using advanced technology, limiting flaring, conducting inspections to detect leaks, closing wells scheduled for closure, and various other mechanisms.

 The federal rule has two parts.
 One, is the New Source Performance Standards (NSPS) for new, modified and reconstructed sources (OOOOb).
 The DEP has adopted OOOOb through incorporation by reference.
 Any new, modified, or reconstructed sources after December 6, 2022 will be required to implement the NSPS through the DEPs existing permitting process.